xfdingustc/OpenMAX/cn/chapter3.md

 **Figure 3-13.
 De-initialization of Tunneled Components**

 ###3.4.4 Port Disablement and Enablement
 Disabling a port causes it to behave as if its component transitioned to the OMX_StateLoaded state.
 Thus, all of the port’s buffers are returned to their suppliers, and any buffers the disabled port allocated are freed.
 The act of enabling a port inverts this process, putting a port that is effectively in the OMX_StateLoaded state into the component’s state.
 Thus, if the component is in a state where its ports have buffers, then an enabled port will acquire buffers.
 Likewise, if the component is exchanging buffers, an enabled port will begin exchanging buffers.

 Note that if a port is disabled when the component is in the OMX_StateLoaded state, the port’s effective state is still made disjoint from the component’s state.
 Thus, when a component transitions from OMX_StateLoaded to OMX_StateIdle, any disabled port will not acquire buffers but, instead, will effectively remain in OMX_StateLoaded.
-The description of port disablement and enablement is divided into tunneling and non- tunneling cases.
+The description of port disablement and enablement is divided into tunneling and non-tunneling cases.

 ####3.4.4.1  Tunneled Ports Disablement and Enablement
 Figure 3-14 illustrates the behavior of enabling and disabling tunneled ports.